Every resource in the Gold Star Collection bears a signature gold star.

 As early as 1944, the Gold Star Collection was housed in historic Reynolds Tavern in Annapolis, which at that time was the site of the Annapolis/Anne Arundel County Library.
 This collection is closely tied to United States Naval Academy professor Henry Francis Sturdy, a long-time board member and president of the county's library association from 1942 to 1946.
 Sturdy's own extensive collection of history books went to the Maryland Room after his death in 1962.

-The collection is now located in the Maryland Room of the Anne Arundel County Regional Library at 1410 West Street in Annapolis and is open to the public to use during normal library hours.
+The collection is available during Truxal Library hours and must remain at the library for use.
 In many cases the material in the Gold Star Collection is the only copy still extant.
 For this reason, and to ensure that the materials are always accessible to researchers and other interested readers, the collection does not circulate.
 A gold star is affixed to each item in the collection, hence the name.

 This outstanding, non-circulating collection offers a wide array of primary and secondary sources for those involved in scholarly research or anyone interested in learning more about local history.
 Included are: